-Assignments and exams may be given in class or online via d2L/eLearn.
-For those administered online through d2L/eLearn, students may be required to use a virtual proctoring program like Respondus Lockdown Browser with Monitor.
-Virtual proctoring programs will require a compatible device, microphone, and webcam.
+Assignments and exams will be given in class via d2L/eLearn.
 In the event that the student does not use the specified requirements or the entire assignment or exam is not completely proctored, this could result in a grade of zero "0" for the assignment or exam.
-Students will be provided specific testing procedure and assignment completion information directly from the instructor.
+Students will be provided specific testing procedures and assignment completion information directly from the instructor.